sw1562776/milky-addon/README.md

 # Milky Mod
 Meteor Addon For minecraft 1.21.4

-⚠️ This mod may include copy-pasted code from existing Meteor addons, including Jeff Mod, Meteorist, and others.
+⚠️ This mod may include copy-pasted code from existing Meteor addons, including Jeff Mod, and others.

 ### Original Modules
 - AutoGolem